 Annie, Abby, and Little Boy were the very first triplets born at the farm to Jane.
 Little Boy has found a new home with Hans were they are spoiled by their new human mom everyday.
 Abby also found a new home alongside Shadow.
 Annie loves to climb on her mom and often begs for attention.
 Be careful though!
 She will try to eat your hair!

 Pearl is an Alpine goat and came from a nearby farm.
 Alpines are known for being great milk producers.
-We believe Pearl is pregnant, so you can expect that most of our goat milk products this Spring will be made with this sweet girl's milk.
-Her previous owner did let us know she loves Ritz crackers.
+Pearl is the biggest goat in our herd and has become great friend with our Great Pyrenees, Clyde.
+Her previous owner let us know she loves Ritz crackers.
 We've got a secret stash just for her!

 In Memory Of